belgacemi/Traffic_Prediction/README.md

 - Then rename them and place them under the folder "datasets".
 The name should be "washington_new.csv"

-- Fill the csv file template_x_pred.csv and fill it out with the desired values for the prediction.
+- Open the csv file template_x_pred.csv and fill it out with the desired values for the prediction.
 For that use the following links:
 	* https://covidtracker.fr/
 	* google for the weather forecast for t_min and t_max (e.g. use https://weather.com/weather/tenday/l/724a03c48ba53e3e5acee3b6d8a63717a02e1635413b129ca7a3dc0ff1ab895e#detailIndex5 )